shashank1304/System_Design/Topics 1 to 5 .md

 # 1. Client - Server Architecture
 -----**Client-Server** architecture is a **Network Model** where **client devices (like your computer or phone) request services or data from a central server.**

+                                              Basic Concepts

+Client: **A program or device that sends requests to a server.**

+Server: **A program or device that listens for requests from clients and responds to them.**